ajayaldo/cognito-passport-oauth2/README.md

         passReqToCallback: true
     };

-    //Indicates the provider that the end user should authenticate with, you can as well here provide other custom auth params const customOptions = { identity_provider: 'your idp name' };
+    //Indicates the provider that the end user should authenticate with.
+    //You can as well provide other custom auth params const customOptions = { identity_provider: 'your idp name' };

-     async function verify(req, accessToken, refreshToken, { id_token }, profile, done) //if you need id_token, with this `verify signature` and appropriate scope or
+     async function verify(req, accessToken, refreshToken, { id_token }, profile, done) //if you need id_token, use this signature or
      async function verify(req, accessToken, refreshToken, profile, done) {
         //Your additional user logic